MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/New-SPOSiteFileVersionBatchDeleteJob.md

 New-SPOSiteFileVersionBatchDeleteJob -Identity https://contoso.sharepoint.com/sites/site1 -Automatic
 ```

-Example 2 starts a file version batch trim job that will delete file versions that expired and set version expiration time for the ones not expired in the site collection based on the backend algorithm.
+Example 2 starts a trim job that will delete file versions that expired and set version expiration time for the ones not expired in the site collection based on the backend algorithm.

 ### EXAMPLE 3